MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 - Use a timestamp when you sign your package.
 - You can resign with a valid sign or timestamp certificate.

-You can resign your app using the [batch conversion script](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts).
+You can resign your app using the batch conversion script at [MSIX Toolkit - Scripts](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts).

 ## Troubleshooting